tfluhr/test-project/docs/chapters/desktop-workflow.md

 1. Download Ubuntu 20.04 LTS from the [Microsoft Store](https://www.microsoft.com/store/apps/9n6svws3rx71)

-- From the Store page, click on "Get"
+- From the Store page, click on "Get" (you can close the prompts requesting you to login with or create a Microsoft account)
 - Wait for the download to finish; it will take a few minutes
 - Click on the Launch button when the download finishes

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/smc9TTjbygM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 1. Congrats!
 You now have an Ubuntu Operating System within your Windows computer!